Quarry at Indiana University

-- When using UITS HIPAA-capable systems at IU, what safeguards must I implement to comply with rules that protect the privacy and security of electronic protected health information?
+- When using UITS Research Technologies systems and services, what are my legal responsibilities for protecting the privacy and security of data containing protected health information?

 The Indiana University cyberinfrastructure managed by the Research Technologies division of UITS is supported by funding from several grants, each of which requires you to acknowledge its support in all presentations and published works stemming from research it has helped to fund.
 Conscientious acknowledgment of support from past grants also enhances the chances of IU's research community securing funding from grants in the future.
 For the acknowledgment statement(s) required for scholarly printed works, web pages, talks, online publications, and other presentations that make use of this and/or other grant-funded systems at IU, see If I use IU's research cyberinfrastructure, what sources of funding do I need to acknowledge in my published work?